 - Submit your application via the online form on PeopleSoft.

 Genre: Determine the type of project you will be presenting, paper/panel, poster, performance, etc.

 Mentor: You must secure a faculty or administrator mentor to help you prepare for Celebration '16.

 Group/Individual: Who worked on the project?
 Have names ready to enter on the form.

 Abstract: Prepare a brief abstract/description of the project.
 Please Note: It is possible that your project will not be complete at this point i.e., obtained your results, in order to submit your abstract.
 SUBMIT YOUR REGISTRATION ANYWAY.
-You will have up to Monday, April 8th at 5:00pm to edit to your application.
-It’s more important to us as we plan the schedule that we know your intent to participate as soon as possible.
+You will have up to March 24 at 11:59pm to edit to your application.
+It’s more important that we know your intent to participate.
 You will have the opportunity to share your findings during the presentation.
-Remember, that all students who submit between February 1st and March 1st will receive a free shirt with the Gettysburg College Celebration ’13 logo.

 NOTE: Presentation information will be printed as-is in the Celebration ’17 Abstract Book that will be made available to student participants, faculty, Trustees, fellow students, the campus community, guests, potential students, and online.